 Computers have gotten faster and faster.
 When I first used computers, back in the ’90s, it took Windows about two minutes to fully load.
 It took a really long time.
 Today a fast PC can get to work in less than 20 seconds.

-We can thank smaller transistors for that, but we shouldn’t forget about technologies like Hibernate, Sleep, and Fast Startup.
+We can thank smaller transistors for that, but we shouldn’t forget about technologies like Hibernate, Sleep, Fast Startup, and Hybrid Sleep.
 These can help your PC get to its previous state way faster than ever before.

 Read on to find out the difference between these three terms, their advantages, and disadvantages, and when to use them.